H-1B Visa

 requires theoretical and practical application of a body of highly specialized knowledge to fully perform the occupation and which requires the attainment of the equivalent of an American bachelor’s degree or higher in a specific specialty as a minimum for entry into the United States.

-In short, an H-1B is available for most recognized professional positions.
-The H-1B visa allows a foreign national to work only for the company that filed the petition, and it is valid for six years total per worker (up to three years granted initially, with three additional years available on extensions).
+In short, an H-1B is available for most recognized professional positions and for any role where a strong argument exists that the normal hiring requirement in a specific field of study is a bachelor’s degree (or higher).
+The H-1B visa allows a foreign national to work only for the company that filed the petition, for a total of six years (up to three years granted initially, with three additional years available on extensions).

 Eligibility Criteria